SBFRF/getdata/netCDF_howTo.md

 mfiles
 do_matlab2netCDF.m
 	Script I threw together to run a couple examples.
 Pretty sure I included all the necessary files.
-You should be able to change ìfldî to specify wherever you put these files and it will run.
+You should be able to change ‚Äúfld‚Äù to specify wherever you put these files and it will run.

 matlab2netCDF.m
 	Function that does the conversion from Matlab struct to netCDF.

 ymlGetMeta.m
 	Something I wrote that you may find helpful.
 I use this when I want to put something in a yml file where it gets preserved in my netCDF but also want to use it in my initial processing.
-For example, an offset, instrument elevation, etc.  I use it like this: metget = {ëoffsetí, íelevationí};  % this specifies what I want to pull from the yml file.
+For example, an offset, instrument elevation, etc.  I use it like this: metget = {‚Äòoffset‚Äô, ‚Äôelevation‚Äô};  % this specifies what I want to pull from the yml file.
 In the yml file would look like offset: value and elevation: value. metgot = ymlGetMeta(ymlFile,metget);
 I can put it into my data struct like this: for i = 1:length(metget)